mysticalseeker24/interview-agent_V2/services/interview-service/README.md

 - **Embedding Cache**: OpenAI embeddings are cached to avoid redundant API calls
 - **Question Cache**: Processed questions are cached to prevent duplicates
 - **Follow-up Cache**: Generated follow-up questions are cached for performance
-- **Session Cache**: Interview sessions are cached in Redis for fast access
+- **Session Storage**: Interview sessions are stored in Supabase for persistence
 - **Circuit Breakers**: Prevents cascading failures from external services

 ### Caching Strategy